-- Previous regulatory, advocacy, research or analytical experience involving broadband, Internet, telecommunications or video companies, policy organizations or think tanks.
+- Previous regulatory, advocacy, research or analytical experience involving broadband, video, telecommunications or Internet companies, policy organizations, or think tanks required.

-- Working knowledge of broadband, Internet, telecommunications and video industries, including current regulatory and legislative issues.
+- Working knowledge of broadband, video, telecommunications and Internet industries, including current regulatory and legislative issues.

 - Flexibility and willingness to tackle special projects when assigned.

 - Ability to work independently with limited supervision.

 - Travel required, consistent with governmental and NCTA health and safety guidelines.